storybookjs/react-native/addons/knobs/README.md

 ### select

-Allows you to get a value from a select box from the user.
+Allows you to get a value from a select box from the user (options as an object shown below)

 ```js
 import { select } from '@storybook/addon-knobs';